 The Master of Criminal Justice program is designed to provide students with the required knowledge and competence in administration, management and problem-solving skills in the fields of criminal justice.
 Students completing the Master in Criminal Justice are exposed to both theoretical and applied models and concepts in criminal justice administration, as well as qualitative and quantitative research methods.

-To connect with an adviser about National University’s Master of Criminal Justice program, and other related programs, click here.
+To connect with an adviser about National University’s Master of Criminal Justice program, and other related programs, Law & Criminal Justice Degrees, check here.

 About National University